yuri-mascarenhas/tv-show-search-app/README.md

 ## Getting Started

-To run the TV Show App locally, follow these steps:
+To run the TV Show App locally, follow the steps below.
+Note that I installed axios using **yarn 1.22.21**

 1. Clone the repository to your local machine: